Nick Jonas’ Future Mother-In-Law Has These Choice Words For Him

 “He’s so polite and respectful towards elders.
 What more can a mother want!”

 The couple’s engagement party was the first time Jonas introduced the Chopra family to his parents Kevin Sr. and Denise.
-Jonas had previously met his fiance’s immediate family during a prior trip to India in June of this year.
+Jonas had previously met his fiancée’s immediate family during a prior trip to India in June of this year.

 Madhu Chopra noted that she wanted the both the Jonas clan and the Chopra family to meet.